Disabled cells

 In many cases, you will need to configure a certain column to be non-editable.
 Doing this does not change its basic behaviour, apart from editing.
-This means that you can still use the keyboard navigation CTRL+C, and CTRL+V functionalities, and drag-to-fill, etc.
+This means that you can still use the keyboard navigation Ctrl/Cmd + C, and Ctrl/Cmd + V functionalities, and drag-to-fill, etc.

 To make a column non-editable, declare it in the

-columns setting.
+columns configuration option.
 You can also define a special renderer function that will dim the

 editor value.
 This will provide the user with a visual cue that the cell is non-editable.